-Delivered to the MoD (Procurement Executive) on the last day of 1974, XX889 began her RAF career with 16 Squadron at RAF Laarbruch and went on to serve with 15, 12 and 208 Squadrons.
+XX889 was delivered to the MoD (Procurement Executive) on the last day of 1974, XX889 began her RAF career with 16 Squadron at RAF Laarbruch and went on to serve with 15, 12 and 208 Squadrons.
 By 1986 she had been upgraded to carry Sea Eagle missiles and was transferred to 237 OCU in December of that year, returning to 12 Squadron in May 1987.

-Work there concentrated on the cockpit - the front cockpit was fairly complete, but the rear cockpit had over 90% of the instrumentation missing.
-Work by Buccaneer Engineering began in April 2003 and quite a lot of instrumentation was re-installed.
-The aircraft was repainted in her current scheme for static display at RIAT 2003 at RAF Fairford - part of the '100 years of flight' exhibition.
+Work there concentrated on the cockpits, which the front cockpit was fairly complete, but the rear cockpit had over 90% of the instrumentation missing.
+Work by Buccaneer Engineering began in April 2003 and quite a lot of instrumentation was re-installed and the aircraft was repainted back into a desert pink colour to represent the ARFT colours worn in the Gulf War.
+In 2003, XX889 was moved by road to RAF Fairford for the Royal International Air Tattoo (RIAT) for static display to celebrate '100 years of flight' exhibition.

-She then moved to storage at Staverton while the Jet Age Museum looked for another home, but as this has yet to happen, she was moved once again, in April 2007, to Kemble and the care of the Buccaneer Society.
-Work on her restoration continued and a repaint into her Gulf War colours was completed in early 2008.
-Sadly her welcome at Kemble was outstayed and in May 2011 she moved to Bruntingthorpe, where she was the fourth Buccaneer on site at the time.
+The airframe was then moved back to Staverton for storage while the Jet Age Museum looked for another home.
+XX889 was back on the road once again, this time to Cotswold Airport, Kemble in April 2007 where it went under the care of the Buccaneer Society.
+Work on its restoration continued plus a touch up on its paint scheme by 2008.
+Sadly her welcome at Kemble was outstayed and in May 2011 was moved to Bruntingthorpe where XX889 became the fourth Buccaneer on site at the time joining XX894, XW544 and XX900.
 The Buccaneer Aviation Group

-Information on this page current as of 07/12/2020
+Information on this page current as of 09/10/2021, last updated by Jake

 Find other photos of XX889 on the following sites: